-The Access to Food is Medicine for All (AFMA) Lab is dedicated to identifying and implementing community-led, participant-centered strategies to improve health equity by addressing food insecurity and other non-medical health conditions.
+The Access to Food is Medicine for All (AFMA) Lab is dedicated to identifying and implementing community-led, participant-centered strategies to improve health by addressing food insecurity and other non-medical health conditions.
 Our lab focuses on integrating these approaches within healthcare teams, leveraging the unique expertise of community health workers, navigators, and other partners.

 Our Focus